 By-elections for Westminster occur when:-

-- MPs may be given a peerage and go to the House of Lords which disqualifies them from being an MP, as with Betty Boothroyd when she retired as Speaker of the House of Commons.
+MPs may be given a peerage and go to the House of Lords which disqualifies them from being an MP.
+This happened with Betty Boothroyd when she retired as Speaker of the House of Commons.